List of Star Wars species (U–Z): Y'bith

 Millions of years ago, sentience took root among the ancient forerunners of the Bith species on Clak'Dor VII.
 As the Bith evolved, they developed impressive cities in the mountains and jungles of their world.
 The capital city of Weogar and the domed city of Nozho stood for centuries as testament to the achievement of the proto-Bith culture, but relations between the cities soured, and they developed a fierce rivalry.

 About three hundred years ago, the tensions boiled over as a dispute over a stardrive patent ignited in a civil war.
 When the war finally ended, Clak'dor VII's biosphere was ruined.
 A biological attack launched at Nozho had shattered the city, mutating its populace, and the surrounding wildlife.

 Most Nozho citizens were killed outright, but many who survived developed mutagenic irregularities that soon led to the creation of a subspecies of Bith.
 The Y'bith—which translates as "Ghost Bith," eventually left the hermetically sealed cities that were built amid the ruins, and attempted to establish a permanent population on Clak'dor IV, where they eventually founded the city of New Nozho.

 The bio-engineering geniuses among the Y'bith stabilized much of the mutation's worst effects, but the populace had to adapt to their new traits of poor eyesight, stronger hands and feet, ductile mouth structures, sensitive skin and thicker bones.
 The Y'bith have been tolerated by the Bith, though not openly accepted by mainstream Bith culture.
 Though some claim residual guilt over the bombings that created the Y'bith as the cause of Bith apprehension, the Bith themselves pragmatically deny such reasons.
 They cite the Y'bith's volatile biochemistry that triggers bouts of violence and aggression as reason enough to keep their distance.

 The Y'bith have been working to gain acceptance as members of the galactic community, with New Nozho becoming a notable trade port.
 Over the course of generations, the Y'bith had spread to other worlds, forming a notable minority presence on Nar Shaddaa and Coruscant, where they aided the rebuilding efforts following the Yuuzhan Vong war.

 The Y'bith see the story of their people as one of success, and will continue working tirelessly until the whole galaxy, including their Bith cousins, agree.

+Yaka

+The Yaka are a race of near-human cyborgs.
+They were transformed after their home planet was invaded centuries ago by superintelligent inhabitants of Arkania, a neighboring star system.
+The Arkanians forced the Yakas to undergo surgery in which they implanted cyborg brain enhancers, increasing the species' intelligence to genius level.
+Thus, the brutish-looking Yakas are much smarter than they appear.
+A side effect of the implants is a twisted sense of humor that all Yakas possess.